An optical flow approach to tracking ship track behavior using GOES-R satellite imagery: Introduction

-Ship tracks have been unintentional, natural examples of MCB for decades.
-For more than fifty years, satellite imagery has detected these bright linear features produced when the engine exhaust from large ocean-traversing ships mixes with low-lying marine clouds within 2 km of the earth's surface.
-Ship emissions have provided researchers with observable and traceable examples of aerosol-cloud interactions, which have been the focus of many studies to better understand the potential impacts of MCB \citep{hobbs2000, glassmeier2021}.
-The Monterey Area Ship Track experiment off the coast of California \citep{durkee2000} was one of the largest aircraft campaigns to study the formation of ship tracks. \cite{conover1966} and \cite{twomey1968} were the first to document their observations of this phenomenon in visible-wavelength images taken from the Television Infrared Observational Satellites (TIROSs). \cite{possner2018} found that ship tracks can impact the radiative properties of clouds long after they are visible.
-Although not all atmospheric conditions and ship exhaust have the potential to produce ship tracks \citep{noone2000}, these features are more abundant than previously thought \citep{yuan2019}.
-However, key questions remain regarding how long these tracks persist and what local impact they have on cloud radiative properties after the source of emissions has passed.
+Ship emissions have provided researchers with observable and traceable examples of aerosol-cloud interactions, which have been the focus of many studies to better understand the potential impacts of MCB \cite{hobbs2000, glassmeier2021}.
+For more than fifty years, satellite imagery has detected these bright linear features produced when the engine exhaust from large ocean-traversing ships mixes with low-lying marine clouds within 2 km of the earth's surface \cite{conover1966, twomey1968}.
+Ship tracks were first observed in visible-wavelength images taken from the Television Infrared Observational Satellites (TIROSs) and the Monterey Area Ship Track experiment off the coast of California \cite{durkee2000} was one of the largest aircraft campaigns to study the formation of ship tracks.